Labour backs Sir Keir Starmer over party rules reforms

 The changes give MPs more of a say in choosing its future leaders and make it harder for members to deselect MPs.

+The party also backed setting up an independent complaints process for claims of racism, following the controversy over anti-Semitism.

-The Labour leader says the reforms are needed to make the party more outward-looking and successful, having lost four general elections in a row.
+Sir Keir called the changes a "major step" towards Labour winning a general election, having lost four in a row.

-But many on the left oppose his ideas, arguing they are undemocratic and will do nothing to help beat the Tories.

-Sir Keir's changes mean that, in future, leadership candidates will need the support of 20% of Labour MPs - rather than the current 10% - to get on to a party-wide ballot.
+His party-rule changes mean that, in future, leadership candidates will need the support of 20% of Labour MPs - rather than the current 10% - to get on to a party-wide ballot.

 They also make it harder for local parties to deselect sitting MPs, while the rule allowing "registered supporters", who pay a one-off fee to vote in leadership elections, is scrapped.

+The left-wing Momentum group called these changes a "self-inflicted blow to democracy in our party".

-The proposals prompted an impassioned debate in the hall of the Brighton Centre, with heckling and loud applause from both sides.
+The reforms followed an afternoon of impassioned debate at the Brighton Centre.

-Opposing them, James McAsh, from Camberwell and Peckham, south London, said the higher MPs' support threshold for leadership candidates would have meant only Sir Keir, and none of his rivals, got through to the full members' ballot last year.
+Opposing these plans, James McAsh, from Camberwell and Peckham, south London, told Labour delegates the higher MPs' support threshold for leadership candidates would make contests "maler and staler" and prevent "informed debate".

-"Our movement is stronger when our best candidates emerge through informed debate," he said, adding that the changes would make choices "maler and staler".

-Agnes Tolmie, of the Union union, said: "We are getting drawn into a situation where we are arguing quite frankly about rule changes.

-"Most people out there do not understand them and are not interested in them.
+Agnes Tolmie, of the Unite union, said: "Most people out there do not understand [the plans] and are not interested in them.
 They want to know what we are doing for them."

-But, in a debate that overran its scheduled timeslot, there were also heartfelt speeches in favour of Sir Keir's plans.
+But there were also heartfelt speeches in favour of Sir Keir's plans, with supporters arguing they would allow the party to become less inward-looking and focus on winning elections.

 Helena Dollimore, a councillor in Mitcham, south London, said: "We are at our best as a Labour movement when we are out in our communities, listening to residents and getting stuff done."